 Dirty shoelaces will send the wrong impression to others you cross paths with.
 Therefore, you cannot simply ignore the shoelaces when you clean shoes at home.
 In addition, dirty shoelaces can spread germs on your hands when tying laces and all over the house when worn indoors.

-Clean shoes with soiled, smelly or stained shoelaces will hamper your overall fashion statement.
+Soiled, smelly or stained shoelaces will hamper your overall fashion statement.
+Shoe cleaning is an important priority to maintain your overall image.
 As a result, we will dive into the nitty-gritty of how to clean shoelaces so they don’t ruin your overall impression.

 Different types of shoelaces require specific care and cleaning treatments.
 Shoelaces are generally made of four different materials: cotton, hemp, polyester, and leather.
 Recognize that not all washing procedures are the same.